One Week in Tuscany Itinerary:Tuscany Best Towns and Destinations!

-If you are fortunate enough to spend a whole week in the wonderful region of Tuscany, then you are probably wondering what are the top destinations and attractions to visit!
+If you are fortunate enough to spend one Week in Tuscany, then you are probably wondering what are the top destinations and attractions to visit!

 Which are the best and most scenic art towns and surprising places not to be missed for an unforgettable stay in Tuscany?